0xAJ2K/0xAJ2K.github.io/_posts/2021-03-22-Stack-Based-Buffer-Overflow-on-Brainpan.md

 ![follow in dump](/assets/images/BOF/follow-in-dump.PNG)

-Check the Stack window and copy from 01 to FF
+Check the Stack window and copy from 01 to FF.

 ![copy badchars](/assets/images/BOF/copy-badchars.PNG)